ltgbao04/web_voyager/README.md

 - Prompt must contain the target URL and, if login is required, must include both username and password (e.g., `{username: your_user password: your_pass}`).
 - If a CAPTCHA is encountered during browsing, please solve it manually in the browser window.

+Ex: Login into Kaggle.com, try to sign in with this account {username: ltgbao04@gmail.com, password: password}